mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 at that URL
 can get to your eyeballs.

-What's in this chain?
+What’s in this chain?
-*Loads of things are there.*
+*Loads of things!*
-We'll gloss over many of the layers in this discussion because I'm guessing you aren't planning to get down to the level of how electrical signals work in networking cables.
+We’ll gloss over many of the layers in this discussion, because I’m guessing you aren’t planning to get down to the level of how electrical signals work in networking cables.
 Instead,
-let's focus
+let’s focus
 on these two parts
 of the chain
 for now: **DNS** and **HTTP**.